 The site of Pentremawr Colliery, containing extant buildings, could be photographically recorded and this action is recommended for any other structures that may be uncovered during initial clearance of vegetation on site.

-The effects of the development on Carnawllon Fawr defended enclosure and earthwork feature D could be mitigated by complete or partial excavation.
+The effects of the development on Carnawllon Fawr defended enclosure and earthwork feature D could be mitigated by complete or partial excavation following a field evaluation.